dantman/elite-vr-cockpit/README.md

 The overlay provides a variety of ship functions as holographic buttons.

-* *(Button icons have not been gathered yet)*
+* *(Some button icons have not been gathered yet)*
 * Buttons can be activated by pulling the trigger while interacting with them.
 * When edit mode is unlocked, buttons can be grabbed by holding down the grip button (the edit mode button itself included) and repositioned wherever you like. *(positions will be saved when edit mode is re-locked)*
-* Ship function buttons are not hardcoded to specficic key/button bindings.
+* Ship function buttons are not hardcoded to specific key/button bindings.
   * Your custom bindings will be read and the button will output whatever keypress that function is bound to.
 So you do not need specific bindings to use the overlay.
   * However all ship functions you wish to use must have *a* keyboard binding to work.
 Buttons for ship functions that you have not bound to a keyboard key yet will appear red.
   * Some ship functions have a "default" key they will output when no keyboard key is bound.
 This will allow you to easily bind controls without pulling out a keyboard by selecting an option in the controls menu and pressing a red ship function button to output the default key binding.